hae-sung-oh/hae-sung-oh.github.io/itcamp.md

 ---

 # About Creative IT Camp
-POSTECH Creative IT Engineering hold academic camps every summer session for high school students.
+POSTECH Creative IT Engineering holds academic camps every summer session for high school students.

-I have volunteered as a team leader, photographer, and video editor on 2016, and 2018.
+I volunteered as a team leader, photographer, and video editor in 2016, and 2018.

 <br/>